Skip the banana extract and go for the real deal when making this tender and sweet Gluten-Free Banana Bread.

 - Add the eggs and vanilla and beat well.

 - In a small bowl, use a fork to mash the bananas very well.
-Add the mashed bananas to the bowl and beat well.
+Add the mashed bananas to the mixture in the bowl and beat well.

-- Add the melted butter to the batter and beat until well combined.
+- Add the melted butter and beat until well combined.

-- Transfer the batter to the prepared loaf pan.
-Spread the top evenly.
+- Transfer the batter to the prepared loaf pan, making sure to smooth out the top.

-- Bake for 50 to 55 minutes or until a knife test comes mostly clean.
+- Bake for 50 to 55 minutes, or until a toothpick inserted in the center comes out clean.

 Leave a Comment